zengbing15/lumos_doc/docs/preparation/hellolumos.md

 id: hellolumos
 title: Hello Lumos
 ---
-The Hello Lumos example is designed to serve as the starting point for learning Lumos.
-To walk through this example can help you to get a general idea about the usage of Lumos through a common transaction.
+The Hello Lumos example is designed as a simple "DApp" that implemented the most basic functions, such as the query functions, the common transfer function, the DAO operations etc., based on Lumos functionalities.

+You can follow the steps in this guide to perform a common transfer with the function provided by the Hello Lumos "DApp".

+The sections in the later guides, for example, [Query on Cells](../tutorials/querycells), [Query on Transactions](../tutorials/querytransactions), and [Assemble Transactions](../tutorials/buildtransactions), explain the usage of Lumos by using the code examples of Hello Lumos.
 The full code of the example can be found here.

 The  example has the following structure: